-The Institute, which is a collaboration between Earl Lewis as Founding Director of the Center for Social Solutions at the University of Michigan, and Dwight A. McBride, President of Tthe New School University, will convene established and rising academic leaders in the summer of 2021 to achieve these goals:
+The Academic Leadership Institute, which is a collaboration between Earl Lewis as Founding Director of the Center for Social Solutions at the University of Michigan, and Dwight A. McBride, Senior Advisor to the Chancellor at Washington University, will convene established and rising academic leaders in the summer of 2024 to achieve these goals:

 - Create a space in which diversity, equity, access, and inclusion are foundational values.